-You Should Stay In River Arts District If you love art and are visiting Asheville to make the most of its famous arts scene, you want to stay close to the city centre, but not right in amongst the crowds of tourists, you want to stay in one of the coolest neighbourhoods in Asheville, you want to stay in a district that has a real community atmosphere.🔍FIND BEST HOTELS IN RIVER ARTS DISTRICT
+Stay In River Arts District If you love art and are visiting Asheville to make the most of its famous art scene, you want to stay close to the city center, but not right in amongst the crowds of tourists;🔍MORE HOTELS IN RIVER ARTS DISTRICT

 West Asheville is the broad suburban area to the west of the French Broad River.
-Although it’s further removed from the city centre than other neighbourhoods on this list, it’s far from a boring, sleepy suburb.
+Although it’s further removed from the city center than other neighborhoods on this list, it’s far from a boring, sleepy suburb.

 Rather than the historical chic of downtown, or the edgy, artsy buzz of the River Arts District, West Asheville has built a reputation on its cool retro vibe.
-If you would love a neighbourhood that blends a tight knit community with vintage style, West Asheville is the place for you.
+If you would love a neighborhood that blends a tight-knit community with vintage style, West Asheville is the place for you.

-The area is a hub of family run record shops, vintage clothes boutiques, and second-hand bookstores.
-There’s even an old school video arcade towards the west end of the neighbourhood if you really want to indulge in the retro atmosphere.
+The area is a hub of family-run record shops, vintage clothing boutiques, and second-hand bookstores.
+There’s even an old-school video arcade towards the west end of the neighborhood if you really want to indulge in the retro atmosphere.

-If you are looking for a neighbourhood where you can indulge in the community vibe and really get to know the locals, West Asheville offers plenty of opportunity.
+If you are looking for a neighborhood where you can indulge in the community vibe and really get to know the locals, West Asheville offers plenty of opportunities.

 When you get hungry, you should head to Haywood Road.
-Running straight through the centre of the neighbourhood, this is a street lined with incredible bistros and restaurants.
-From tapas to Thai, these family run restaurants offer some of the best and most varied food in the city.
+Running straight through the center of the neighborhood, this is a street lined with incredible bistros and restaurants.
+From tapas to Thai, these family-run restaurants offer some of the best and most varied food in the city.

-Although West Asheville is still a more residential neighbourhood than the tourist hubs of the city centre, it is becoming increasingly popular with visitors.
+Although West Asheville is still a more residential neighborhood than the tourist hubs of the city center, it is becoming increasingly popular with visitors.
 If you want to visit before it gets too overrun with tourists and potentially loses some of its authenticity, then I suggest you get a move on.

-Being quite a ways from pricey downtown, accommodation in West Asheville is generally more affordable than in the more central districts of the city.
-Whilst there are currently fewer options than in the more tourist heavy areas, you can still find several small but comfortable hotels in the area.
+Being quite a ways from the pricey downtown, accommodation in West Asheville is generally more affordable than in the more central districts of the city.
+Whilst there are currently fewer options than in the more tourist-heavy areas, you can still find several small but comfortable hotels in the area.

-If you are working with a really tight budget, there are some family run hostels in this neighbourhood that will really help you keep costs down.
+If you are working with a really tight budget, there are some family-run hostels in this neighborhood that will really help you keep costs down.

-You Should Stay In West Asheville If you love anything vintage or retro, you don’t mind being just a little removed from the city centre, you want to stay somewhere with a sense of community and mingle with the locals, you want to stay in one of the most authentically cool neighbourhoods in Asheville.🔍FIND BEST HOTELS IN WEST ASHEVILLE
+Stay In West Asheville If you love anything vintage or retro, you don’t mind being just a little removed from the city center, you want to stay somewhere with a sense of community and mingle with the locals;🔍MORE HOTELS IN WEST ASHEVILLE

-6. Black Mountain, where to stay in Asheville on a budget
+6. Black Mountain, where to stay in Asheville outdoor lovers

 Just a couple of miles east of Asheville city is the small town of Black Mountain.
 Outside of the main city, Black Mountain is much less of a tourist hotspot than the districts within the city limits.
 As such it’s ideal for anyone looking for a quieter getaway.